Blacepos/Snake/README.md

 Snake in haskell.
 Programming it was fun and I also learned a lot doing it.

-Gloss provides a neat function which handles all of the backend event handling, updating, and drawing of the window.
-This one in particular uses this function:
+<a href="https://hackage.haskell.org/package/gloss">Gloss</a> provides a neat function which handles all of the backend event handling, updating, and drawing of the window.
+This game in particular uses this function:
 ```Haskell
 play :: Display                    -- Display mode.
      -> Color                      -- Background color.